 The specialist assessments are designed around the needs and priorities of the child and family and are flexibly constructed.
 Where appropriate, diagnoses are made and shared with the family.
-In keeping with Devon Assessment Framework (DAF) guidelines, regular Team Around the Child (TAC) meetings are held to review each child’s progress, consider on-going needs and ensure outcomes are being achieved.
-This process now incorporates the SCAC Review and DAF My Plan format.
+In keeping with Early Help Assessment guidelines, regular Team Around the Child (TAC) meetings are held to review each child’s progress, consider on-going needs and ensure outcomes are being achieved.
+This process now incorporates the SCAC Review and Early Help Assessment format.
 This ensures that the children have appropriate and up-to-date plans for treatment, intervention and transition on to school in accordance with SEND guidelines, and ensures coordination and communication between services and partner agencies.

 Specialist intervention and further assessment groups are run on a termly basis for small groups of children with complex needs, led by specialist nursery nurses who work alongside the SCAC therapists in close liaison with community colleagues.
 This ensures a joined-up and efficient approach for children and families – for example music and movement group facilitating a physiotherapy programme, or a joint approach to feeding difficulties by an occupational therapist working with a speech and language therapist.